-In addition, it is currently contemplated that [•] will be designated an "audit committee financial expert" for purposes of the Exchange Act and the rules and regulations of Nasdaq.
+In addition, Mr. Welsh has been designated an "audit committee financial expert" for purposes of the Exchange Act and the rules and regulations of Nasdaq, effective upon completion of the Spin-Off.

 Compensation Committee Interlocks and Insider Participation

 Broadband's board of directors does not currently have a compensation committee.
 It is expected that no member of Broadband's compensation committee (once formed) will be or will have been, during 2013, an officer or employee of Broadband or Liberty, or will have engaged in any related party transaction in which Broadband or Liberty was a participant.
 It is expected that no interlocking relationship will exist between the Broadband board and its compensation committee and the board of directors or compensation committee of any other company.